turps-pc90/pands-project/README.md

 Option 1: The first option in analysis.py is to call the summary_output function which is imported from summary.py.
 Using Pandas, the IrisDataset.csv is read into a dataframe and grouped by the species type - iris setosa, iris versicolor and iris virginica. 'time' is imported to created a timestamp for unique filenames so user can see when file is written within the name.

 A loop is created with variables to output a unique sentence for each of the species types.
 F-Strings are used for outputting the variables into the text file.

 2: 'Save Histogram Of Each Variable'

-The histogram.py is imported and can be run in it's entirety when the user selects option 2 from the menu.
-It opens up a sub-menu for the user to select a function which creates a histogram of each variable.
+The histogram.py is imported and contains three functions.
+Any of these functions can be run when the user selects option 2 from the menu.
 The functions are based on the plottask.py task from a few weeks ago.
 Copied functions from summary.py to calculate averages of petal and sepal measurements for each of three iris species.

+The sub menu initially caused difficulties when trying to import it as it's own function from histogram.py so I moved the function to the analysis.py file and works after testing.

 3: 'Output Scatter Plot Of Each Pair Of Variables'